ajcrabill/slrp-org/framework/index.md

 effectiveness by freeing them up to focus on instructional delivery.
 Both of these strategies are brought to life through Student-Led Restorative Practices.
 <br/><br/>
-The intention of the Student-Led Restorative Practices framework is to invite a reimagining of the role of students in creating effective learning environments.
+The intention of the Student-Led Restorative Practices Implementation Instrument is to invite a reimagining of the role of students in creating effective learning environments.
 SLRP does this by translating existing research and the collective experience of students and educators across the country into a set of tools that student-led Restorative Leadership Teams (RLTs) can use to identify their implementation strengths and weaknesses as well as to track progress along their journey toward improving student outcomes.
 <br/><br/>
-The framework is built around six competencies that correlate with improvements in building culture and climate: Leadership, Goals, Community Circles, Mediation Circles, Restorative Circles, and Continuous Improvement.
+The implementation instrument is built around six competencies that correlate with improvements in building culture and climate: Leadership, Goals, Community Circles, Mediation Circles, Restorative Circles, and Continuous Improvement.
 <br/><br/>

 <h5>How To Use</h5>
 This document is best used by the RLT with guidance from a facilitator specifically trained in its application.
-After receiving an orientation to the framework, each individual RLT member should fill out the Restorative Practices Quarterly Self Evaluation.
+After receiving an orientation to the implementation instrument, each individual RLT member should fill out the Restorative Practices Quarterly Self Evaluation.
 Using the self evaluation instrument will reveal a score between 0 and 100, where a 0 indicates that the RLT is not at all focused (yet) on its restorative goals and a 100 which indicates that the RLT has mastered the behavior of focusing on restorative practices.
 Then the facilitator should lead the RLT through a process of collectively completing the self evaluation for the first time.
 This will create the RLT’s starting point data which, in addition to providing a measurable score, provides the RLT with clarity about its strengths and weaknesses relative to being focused on implementing restorative practices.
  <br/><br/>